outoftolerance/hab/README.md

 3. Start the Arduino IDE.

-4. Change the path for the library folder to reference the project folder at `~/Documents/hab`, this is needed for some of hte libraries to work correctly.
+4. Change the path for the library folder to reference the project folder at `~/Documents/hab`, this is needed for some of the libraries to work correctly.
 To do this go to `File -> Preferences` and alter the "Sketchbook Location" field, then click ok.

 5. Select the Arduino board type you are using from `Tools -> Board`.